 The autumn months offer a colorful segway between summer produce and winter snow and ice.
 Take advantage of all that grows and blooms during this time.
 Community events are a wonderful way to get into the community and learn more about others who may have similar interests.
 Local growers and farmers love to share their hard work in the community of Anchorage!

-A chance to experience a new food, handcrafted pieces, and other works is a great way to interact in the community and fill your belly at the same time!
+A chance to experience new food, handcrafted pieces, and other works is a great way to interact in the community and fill your belly at the same time!
 Take a taste and try something new in Anchorage this fall.
-Visit the Holiday Food & Festival in or the Christmas Arts and Crafts Emporium in November.
+Visit the Holiday Food & Festival or the Christmas Arts and Crafts Emporium in November.

 While it is the winter months that offer the greatest views of the Northern Lights, their colors begin to show more readily in September and can often be seen through April in Alaska.
 As summer shifts into autumn and the skies darken earlier and longer, the dynamic natural light shows become easier and easier to view.